harrysokool/Sentiva/README.md

-# Sentiva: Cloud-Based Sentiment Analysis
+# Sentiva: Cloud-Based Sentiment Analysis Platform

 This project is a machine learning application designed to analyze and identify the sentiment conveyed in both text and visual media, including images and artwork.